jnoorul/train-planner/README.md

 ![Alt text](public/images/MrtMap.jpg?raw=true "Title")

-For the sample input, the destination is given as "Dhboy Ghaut".
+For the sample input, the destination is given as "Dhoby Ghaut".
 All the passengers waiting in each station will travel to the Dhoby Ghaut using the shortest path.

 Passenger will reach Dhoby Ghaut via one of the below station,